SAP/cloud-sdk-ios-fiori/README.md

 ## Requirements

-- iOS 13 or higher, macOS 10.15.4 or higher
+- iOS 15 or higher
-- Xcode 12 or higher
+- Xcode 13 or higher
 - Swift Package Manager

 ## Download and Installation